 So again, Jesus in a round-about-way was letting his followers know that he is going to suffer in hell.
 We can see this to be true as well in the book of Hebrews where we read: “Who in the days of his flesh, when he had offered up prayers and supplications with strong crying and tears unto him that was able to save him from death, and was heard in that he feared; Though he were a Son, yet learned he obedience by the things which he suffered; And being made perfect, he became the author of eternal salvation unto all them that obey him; Called of God an high priest after the order of Melchizedek.”
 (Hebrews 5:7-10 KJV) So, we read that Jesus was making a plea to God that he would “save him from death” and that he “was heard in that he feared.”

 Now, it’s obvious that this passage above had nothing to do with Christ’s physical death.
 For we know that he was crucified and put to death.
-Therefore, Jesus was asking that his soul would not be left in hell during those three days and nights.
+Therefore, wouldn’t Jesus be asking that his soul would not be left in hell during those three days and nights?
 For Peter said: “Him, being delivered by the determined purpose and foreknowledge of God, you have taken by lawless hands, have crucified, and put to death; whom God raised up, having loosed the pains of death, because it was not possible that He should be held by it.”
 (Acts 2:23-24 NKJV) So again, Jesus was “loosed” (saved) from “the pains of death.”
 So what pains are there in death other than the fires of hell itself?

 “And being in hell, lifted up his eyes, he sees Abraham afar off and Lazarus in his bosom.
 And calling he said, Father Abraham, have mercy on me and send Lazarus so that he may dip the tip of his finger in water and cool my tongue, for I am tormented in this flame.”
 (Luke 16:23-24 KJ3)